dsl-logo

 • The lender will conduct an 'as if complete' valuation to estimate the market value of the land and proposed build before approving your loan.

-• Once construction is complete and you receive a certificate of occupancy, your construction will be converted into a standard owner-occupier home loan (or an investment property loan if you’re renting the home out).
+• Once construction is complete and you receive a certificate of occupancy, your construction loan will be converted into a standard owner-occupier home loan (or an investment property loan if you’re renting the home out).

 • Building loans come with a specific timeframe.
 Most lenders allow six months to draw on the loan and up to 24 months to complete the construction of the property.